The Ultimate 4 Days in Rome ItineraryItaly

-If you’d prefer cooking to walking, you could also consider joining a cooking class and picking up some pasta-making skills to take home with you after leaving Rome!
+If you’d prefer cooking to walking, you could also consider joining a cooking class in Rome and pick up some pasta-making skills to take home with you!

 This Trastevere food tour has an evening option and left us stuffed and delighted!

 If you’d prefer to try your hand at cooking, this pasta & tiramisu class would be a great way to close out your 4 days in Rome itinerary.

 If you’re lucky enough to have more than 4 days in Rome, it’s time to start thinking about day trips!

 Consider heading to the nearby Tivoli Gardens, to hilltop towns like Orvieto or Siena, or out on a Tuscan wine tasting tour.
 If you plan ahead and use the fast train, you can even take a day trip to Florence!

 Pompeii is a popular–and worthy–side trip from Rome, but to accomplish it as a day trip, you really need a tour.
 Pompeii is about 6 hours of driving round-trip from Rome, longer (and more confusing) via train, and trying to also squeeze in Vesuvius on an independent day trip from Rome would be nearly impossible.